renedis/ubnt-auto-fan-speed/README.md

 * Adjust the settings if you want (or use mine)
 * Run the script: `sh /mnt/data/on_boot.d/11-ubnt-auto-fan-speed.sh`

 It will survive a reboot thanks to @boostchicken 's bootscript.
+The OLED screen does show correct percentage and RPM.
+But it does not respond to changes anymore (the "slide" trick).